jozesemaan/EmotionsClassification/README.md

 Each folder contains one model with small differences in between:

-Main Model: Original CNN Architecture (3x3 Kernel size and 2 convolutional layers) Variant 1: Added Convolutional Layer (3x3 kernel size and 3 convolutional layers) Variant 2: Changed Kernel Size in Convolutional Layers (5x5 kernel size and 2 convolutional layers)
+-Main Model: Original CNN Architecture (3x3 Kernel size and 2 convolutional layers) -Variant 1: Added Convolutional Layer (3x3 kernel size and 3 convolutional layers) -Variant 2: Changed Kernel Size in Convolutional Layers (5x5 kernel size and 2 convolutional layers)

 Each version contain a train_model.py and evaluate_model.py